 Building on a classic whiskey sour recipe, the old thyme sour adds a number of new twists to create a delightful, very fun cocktail.
 The cocktail was created by Michael Grissinger and is innovative on many levels.
-It all begins with a mix of fresh thyme and Chartreuse, which is eventually lit on fire to give the drink a sweet and herbal smoky background.
+It all begins with a mix of fresh thyme and green liqueur, which is eventually lit on fire to give the drink a sweet and herbal smoky background.

 - For the Cinnamon-Thyme Syrup:

 - 1 cup water